topo-gps/ios-manual/en/coordinates/scanning_coordinates.rst

    *MGRS coordinates have been scanned and shown on the map.*

-Again you can tap 'Save' to save coordinates and return to the coordinate scanner screen.
+Again you can tap 'Save' to save coordinates and return to the coordinates scanner screen.
 As a last example we now will scan Ordnance Survey National Grid coordinates:

 .. figure:: ../_static/scanning-coordinates5.jpg